 Starting with Art • POJS181L34

 About this Class:

 Widely published poet and art historian Joseph Stanton’s workshop encourages the writing of poems in response to any and all forms of artistic experience.
 The workshop comprises a series of exercises in the enjoyment and appreciation of the arts as well pragmatic training in the writing of poetry.
 The emphasis will be on responding to visual arts, with special emphasis on works at HoMA, but there will also be attention to the other arts—music, dance, theater, film.
 Although the focus will be on “starting with art,” there will be no expectation that students’ finished poems will necessarily be “about art.”
 Poems can be on any subject or on no subject at all, but there is a value and an excitement about “starting with art” that this workshop will explore.
 A version of this workshop was presented with great success last summer at Poets House in New York City.

 Each session involves work in a classroom with participants writing in response to exercises and visits to artworks on view in the galleries.
-Three sessions will be held at the Honolulu Museum of Art School and two sessions will be held at Spalding House to take advantage of the exhibition The World Reflected.

 Students should come to class with writing implements.
 They should have pen or pencil and a writing tablet or notebook.